nuxt-community/sentry-module/docs/content/en/getting-started/options.md

   ```
 - On the browser side the `BrowserTracing` integration is enabled by default and adds automatic instrumentation for monitoring the performance of the application.
 The [Vue Router Integration](https://docs.sentry.io/platforms/javascript/guides/vue/configuration/integrations/vue-router/) is also automatically enabled.
 See all available [`BrowserTracing` options](https://docs.sentry.io/platforms/javascript/guides/vue/performance/instrumentation/automatic-instrumentation/).
 - On the browser side extra options for [Tracking Vue components](https://docs.sentry.io/platforms/javascript/guides/vue/features/component-tracking/) can be passed through the `vueOptions` object.
+- On the server side the `Http` integration is enabled to trace HTTP requests and [tracingHandler](https://docs.sentry.io/platforms/node/guides/express/performance/) is enabled to trace `connect` and `express` routes.
+- See also the [Performance Monitoring](/guide/performance) section for more information.

 <alert type="info">